MansAbboud/BLE5-Testbed/README.md

 # BLE5-Testbed

 This repository contains the source code files of the BLE testbed which has been developed for the evaluation of Bluetooth 5.0 Physical Layers (BLE PHYs).
-The implementation has been carried out during a research project at Communication and Networked Systems (ComSys) department at Otto von Guericke University Magdeburg  http://www.comsys.ovgu.de/.
+The implementation has been carried out during a research project at the Communication and Networked Systems (ComSys) department at Otto von Guericke University Magdeburg  http://www.comsys.ovgu.de/.

 # Objectives
 The main objective is to provide researchers a free access to the BLE radio chip in the 2.4GHz frequency band which is usually not possible when the BLE stack is in use.
 This enables testing/evaluating the new PHYs of BLE 5 standard such as LE 2M and LE Coded without the need for establishing a connection.
 For example, LE Coded PHY which uses Forward Error Correction (FEC) can only be tested during a connection which starts first with connection establishment on LE 1M then switching to LE Coded.